BlueM/http-response-assert/README.md

 * Perform plaintext content checks for a number of content types (most importantly: HTML)
 * Perform checks (either existence, non-existence or content) using CSS selectors
 * Perform checks (either existence, non-existence or content) using JSON pointer expressions
-* Perform checks (either existence, non-existence or content) using XPath pointer expressions
+* Perform checks (either existence, non-existence or content) using XPath expressions
 * Perform checks on the raw response body
 * Perform completely arbitrary checks using callback functions
+* Record request/response timing information

+In addition, it is possible to write own checks.

 # Usage